mtoensing/remove-jquery/readme.txt

 == Installation ==

 Remove jQuery can be found and installed via the Plugin menu within WordPress administration (Plugins -> Add New).
 Alternatively, it can be downloaded from WordPress.org and installed manually...

+== Frequently Asked Questions ==

+= Why did you do this? =

+Because I needed a simple plugin to do this job and decided to do it on his own.
+WordPress frontends are is much faster without jQuery.

+= jQuery is still loading!
+The plugin does not work!  =

+You are most likely logged-in as administrator and the admin topbar is visible.
+Many plugins rely on jQuery for backend features.
+So I kept it enabled for the admin topbar, too.